Oil hits six-week low as OPEC fails to curb oversupply

 “Production growth in Libya and Nigeria and continued rig additions in the U.S. are complicating the picture, raising doubts on OPEC’s strategy,” AB Bernstein said.

-The U.S. government’s Energy Information Administration has raised its prediction for domestic output growth in 2017 to 460,000 bpd from a predicted decline of 80,000 bpd in December.
+The U.S. government’s Energy Information Administration has raised its forecast for domestic output growth in 2017 to 460,000 bpd from a predicted decline of 80,000 bpd in December.

 OPEC now expects U.S. production to increase by 800,000 bpd in 2017.